 Below are 10 reasons you may not have known about that could be causing you to pay more for auto insurance.
 Take these into consideration and you may find ways to save even more on your auto insurance premium.
-To help you make a final determination on getting the best value for your insurance dollar; it can also help to use insurance comparison websites such as NetQuote, CoverHound, Insure.com, Insweb.com and many more.
+It can also help to use insurance comparison websites to get multiple quotes before choosing the right one for you.

 #1 You Rent Rather Than Own Your Home

-It may surprise you to know that renters pay more for auto insurance on average than home owners by as much as 6 percent accord to a Consumer Federation of America report.
-Different auto insurance companies have their own formulas for calculating rates and not all charge more for renters so it pays you to check this out before you buy auto insurance.
+It may surprise you to know that renters pay higher premiums for auto insurance on average than home owners by as much as 7%, accord to a 2016 Consumer Federation of America report.
+Different auto insurance companies have their own formulas for calculating rates and not all charge more for renters, so it pays to check this out before you buy auto insurance.
 You can ask outright if you are being charged a higher premium because you do not own a home.
 If the answer is yes, then you will likely be better off purchasing your car insurance through another company.

 #2 Your Car Performs Poorly in Crash Studies

-If your car happens to be a model that does not perform well in crash safety studies; in other words, your make and model of vehicle suffers more damage in a crash than other car types; this can increase your insurance rate significantly.
+If your car happens to be a model that does not perform well in crash safety studies (your car's make and model suffers more damage in a crash test than other car types), this can increase your insurance rate significantly.
 These vehicles are considered to be a safety risk to your insurance company.
 To avoid higher fees in insurance, check out which cars performed best in crash tests conducted by the National Highway Traffic Safety Administration (NHTSA) and the Insurance Institute for Highway Safety (IIHS).